-Laboratory leadership has a vision for shepherding technology transfer and commercialization, education and workforce development, and community-based activities at the laboratory that aligns with the laboratory's unique expertise, facilities, and technology portfolio with the intent of advancing the DOE mission, national security, and economic prosperity for the United States. В+ The laboratory demonstrates effectiveness in: identifying, engaging, and leveraging relationships with industry, other labs, academia, local, state, and federal government, community groups, and tribes to drive technology transfer and commercialization, education and workforce development, and community-based activities that benefit the laboratory, DOE, the local and regional population, and the U.S. taxpayer; facilitating regional partnerships and initiatives that contribute to the local economy, workforce development, and community-based activities; and, fostering a culture of entrepreneurship and community engagement at the laboratory that encourages staff at all levels to consider potential initiatives that enhance technology transfer and commercialization, education and workforce development, and community-based programs; encourage the development and submittal, as the prime applicant, applications for funding to public and private sector institutions for technology transfer and commercialization, educations and joint technology development partnerships by participating in the development and submission of funding applications to advance and achieve DOE technology transfer and commercialization goals.
-The laboratory is effective in developing national and regional public and private partnerships that enhance DOE and laboratory outreach efforts and scientific missions.
-The laboratory staff are encouraged to seek out and pursue potential technology transfer and commercialization, education and workforce development, and community-based activities that are clearly connected and/or complementary to their research and opportunities are available for staff to pursue such activities.
-The laboratory can demonstrate how this outreach informs its ongoing technology transfer and commercialization, education and workforce development, and they have strong evidence of progress in commercialization, education and workforce development, and community-based outcomes. В Laboratory leadership performs below (B+ grade) in these areas.
+B+ Laboratory leadership has a vision for shepherding technology transfer and commercialization, education and workforce development, and community-based activities at the laboratory that aligns with the laboratory's unique expertise, facilities, and technology portfolio with the intent of advancing the DOE mission, national security, and economic prosperity for the United States.
+The laboratory demonstrates effectiveness in: identifying, engaging, and leveraging relationships with industry, other labs, academia, local, state, and federal government, community groups, and tribes to drive technology transfer and commercialization, education and workforce development, and community-based activities that benefit the laboratory, DOE, the local and regional population, and the U.S. taxpayer; facilitating regional partnerships and initiatives that contribute to the local economy, workforce development, and community-based activities; and, fostering a culture of entrepreneurship and community engagement at the laboratory that encourages staff at all levels to consider potential initiatives that enhance technology transfer and commercialization, education and workforce development, and community-based programs; encourage the development and submittal, as the prime applicant, applications for funding to public and private sector institutions for technology transfer and commercialization, education and workforce development, and community-based related projects; and, encouraging multi-lab collaborations and joint technology transfer and commercialization goals.
+The laboratory is effective in developing national and regional public and private partnerships by participating in the development, and community-based activities that are clearly connected and workfore development, and community-based activities that are clearly connected and/or complementary to their research and opportunities are available for staff to pursue such activities. outreach informs its ongoing technology transfer and commercialization, education and workforce development, and community-based activities, and they have strong evidence of progress in commercialization, education and workforce development, and community- based outcomes. В Laboratory leadership performs below (B+ grade) in these areas.
 Laboratory leadership supports development of a vision for technology transfer and commercialization, education and workforce development, and community-based activities at the laboratory; however, this vision is not fully realized and requires more work in more than one of the areas described above including, but not limited to, identifying, engaging, and leveraging relationships with potential external partners, facilitating regional partnerships and initiatives that contribute to the local economy, workforce development, and community- based activities, and/or overcoming challenges in capturing intellectual property.
 The laboratory staff are allowed but not encouraged to seek out and pursue potential technology transfer and commercialization, education and workforce development, and community-based activities.
-The laboratory has developed few partnerships that will advance DOE and laboratory outreach and technology transfer and commercialization, education and workforce development, and community-based activities, and they have average technology transfer and commercialization, education and workforce development, and community-based activities, and commercialization, education and workforce development, and community-based activities.
+The laboratory has developed few partnerships that will advance DOE and laboratory outreach and technology transfer and commercialization, education and workforce development, and community-based activities, and they have average technology transfer and commercialization, education and workforce development, and community-based activities.